MelnychenkoM/LLM-benchmark-dataset/README.md

 # Leveraging Large Language Models for Literature-Driven Prioritization of Protein Binding Pockets
-This repository contains the code and benchmark dataset associated with the paper **Leveraging Large Language Models for Literature-Driven Prioritization of Protein Binding Pockets**.
+This repository contains the code and benchmark dataset associated with the preprint [**Leveraging Large Language Models for Literature-Driven Prioritization of Protein Binding Pockets**](https://www.biorxiv.org/content/10.1101/2025.05.13.653394v1).

 ![](workflow.jpg)